 Tapasya of the body

-“Revering the gods, the twice-born, teachers [gurus], and wise men; purity, rectitude, celibacy [brahmacharya], and non-violence [ahimsa]: these are called tapasya of the body” (17:14).
+Reverence for the gods, the twice-born [dwijas], teachers and the wise; purity, straightforwardness, brahmacharya and non-injury: these are called tapasya of the bodyy (17:14).

 Devas are gods–not the Supreme God, but highly evolved beings who can affect our life.
 We might think of them as angels or saints, bodiless beings that interact with humans and help them in many ways.
 All viable religions have some form of devas.